BeaverlyGithub/beaverly-blog/content/posts/how-chilla-works.md

 * Focuses on **steady growth** rather than short-term excitement.
 * Operates **autonomously**, freeing you from constant monitoring.
 * Designed for **safety and intentionality**, reducing unnecessary risk.
+* Let's you connect any broker, anywhere, anytime.
 * Lets you **Chill** while it quietly executes its strategies.

 All you need to do is **connect your account** and let Chilla do its thing.
 Watch its execution footprints over **3–6 months**, and you'll start seeing how it works steadily in the background.